 One of the most marketed products in cold and flu prevention is Cold-FX which main ingredient is American Ginseng.
-With a barrage of commercials featuring athlete and celebrities proclaiming it's effectiveness in keeping them cold and flu free and a central place in the shelves of pharmacies, people were quick to try Cold-FX out.
+With a barrage of commercials featuring athletes and celebrities proclaiming its effectiveness in keeping them cold and flu free and a central place in the shelves of pharmacies, people were quick to try Cold-FX out.
 Many pharmacists also started recommending Cold-FX and the company became a Canadian business success story.

 In all the studies Cold-FX has been in though, its results weren't nearly as promising as its marketing claimed it to be.
 Some studies found Cold-FX had no effect.
 One of the most positive studies found that if you took Cold-FX for 4 years it may prevent one cold.
 There was no evidence that it helped with the severity or length of colds or flus, a far cry from its claims.

 This was brought to light after a CBC Marketplace Report in 2011 and a lawsuit was also launched in 2012 over the products claims.
 While the lawsuit was tossed, it's still better to take a pass on Cold-FX.

 Vitamin C has long been a popular go to for people trying to prevent and treat colds.
 While it is a necessary vitamin for your body with a recommended minimum intake of 75mg and 90 mg per day for females and males, taking a higher dose in the amount of 200-2000mg per day has been proposed to help with cold prevention and treatment.
 There have been several studies done on Vitamin C and so far it's shown that high doses of Vitamin C do not decrease the frequency of colds in the general population.
 For people engaging in a high stress exercise schedule like competitive marathoners or skiers though it may have slightly more promise.
 There has also been some evidence that it may reduce the length of a cold by 8-14% for the general population.